apache/flink/docs/dev/projectsetup/dependencies.md

 Please refer to the [build guide]({{ site.baseurl }}/flinkDev/building.html#scala-versions) for details on how to build Flink for a specific Scala version.

-**Note:** Because of major breaking changes in Scala 2.12, Flink 1.5 currently builds only for Scala 2.11.
-We aim to add support for Scala 2.12 in the next versions.

 ## Hadoop Dependencies

 **General rule: It should never be necessary to add Hadoop dependencies directly to your application.**